qutip/qutip-tutorials/tutorials-v5/brmesolve_time_dependence.md

 %matplotlib inline
 ```

-For our small example, we setup a system with `N` modes and the number operator as Hamiltonian.
+For our small example, we setup a system with `N` states and the number operator as Hamiltonian.
 We can observe that for the constant Hamiltonian and no given `a_ops` the expectation value $\langle n \rangle $ is a constant.

 ```python
 # num modes